2rileyallen/Media-Manager-n8n-Node/README.md

 The core principle is modularity.
 By simply adding a new Python file to the subcommands/ directory, the framework automatically handles:

-Isolated Environments: Creates a dedicated virtual environment for each subcommand with dependencies, preventing conflicts.
+Isolated Environments: Creates a dedicated virtual environment for each subcommand, preventing dependency conflicts.

 Automatic Dependency Installation: Reads a REQUIRES list in each subcommand and installs the specified packages.